 “The spiritualist also asked me to buy a pot, egg, bag and padlock and he will put the money in the pot for me and that the money will be okay for me to use after some few months,” he said.

 “Since the day I brought the pot home, I do not feel free.
 I am being haunted and I can’t sleep till the next morning.
 It is always like I am being haunted by human beings, lions and fire.
 They appear physically and I don’t know what to do,” he lamented.

-In another sad case in Ughelli, Delta State, a “Yahoo guy” in his 20s became insane and eventually killed himself few weeks after throwing a lavish birthday party at a popular hotel in the town – spending thousands of naira on drinks for guests who attended the party.
+In another sad case in Ughelli, Delta State, a “Yahoo guy” in his 20s became insane and eventually committed suicide few weeks after throwing a lavish birthday party at a popular hotel in the town – spending thousands of naira on drinks for guests who attended his party.